jmcanterafonseca/dataModels/Environment/AirQualityObserved/doc/spec.md

 Certain weather conditions have an influence over the observed air quality.
 There are two options for representing them:

-+ A/ Through a linked entity of type `WeatherObserved` (attribute named `refWeatherObserved`) which will capture the associated weather conditions.
++ A/ Through a linked entity of type `WeatherObserved` (attribute named `refWeatherObserved`).
-+ B/ Through a set of attributes defined by [WeatherObserved](../../Weather/WeatherObserved/doc/spec.md) which denote the different meteorological conditions under which air quality data was captured.
++ B/ Through a group of weather-related properties already defined by [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md).

 Below is the description of the attribute to be used for option A/.

 + `refWeatherObserved` : Weather observed associated to the air quality conditions described by this entity.
-    + Attribute type: Reference to a [WeatherObserved](../../Weather/WeatherObserved/doc/spec.md) entity.
+    + Attribute type: Reference to a [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md) entity.
     + Optional